 Cryptocurrencies offer a convenient and efficient digital alternative to fiat currencies.
 Consumers in countries like the United States or the European Union may consider this form of currency a novelty.
 However, many countries have mismanaged their domestic currencies, including Venezuela, which has seen inflation soar to almost 200% and the living conditions of millions of citizens plummet.
 As a result, many governments are considering digital currencies as a viable alternative.

 Many governmental and economic experts are skeptical of cryptocurrencies.
 Former U.S. Federal Reserve Chairman Ben Bernanke recently called cryptocurrency a “tulip.”
 Others, like former European Central Bank Vice President Vitor Constancio, have also expressed skepticism.
 On the other hand, the People’s Bank of China has deemed conditions “ripe” for cryptos, while still seeking full control.
 Although many are skeptical, some government officials in China are optimistic about the prospects.
+Stock markets typically have set market open times that coincide with the local business hours of the country in which they are located

 They are more volatile than traditional investments